jitsi/handbook/docs/dev-guide/flutter-sdk.md

     Sets the state of the localParticipant video muted according to the `muted` parameter.

 6. #### sendEndpointTextMessage({String? to, required String message})
-    Sends a message via the data channel to one particular participant or to all of them.
+    Sends a message via the data channel to one particular participant or all of them.
 If the `to` param is empty, the message will be sent to all the participants in the conference.

-    In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.
+    To get the participantId, the `participantsJoined` event should be listened for, which has as a parameter the `participantId` and this should be stored somehow.

 7. #### toggleScreenShare(bool enabled)
     Sets the state of the localParticipant screen sharing according to the `enabled` parameter.